 Device drivers are software that tell your computer’s operating system how to talk to its hardware.
-Without device drivers, your Windows PC or laptop will not work.
+Without it your Windows PC or Laptop will not work.
 Keeping drivers up-to-date is essential for peak PC performance.
-We show you how to update drivers on Windows 7 and 10, either manually or by using our automatic driver updater.
+We show you how to update your drivers on PC on Windows 7 and 10, either manually or using our Automatic Driver Updater?

 Updating drivers can be a troubleshooting step when there is a problem with the device or an error like Device Manager error codes.
 An updated driver can also enable new hardware features, such as with popular video cards and sound cards.

 Driver updater tools help you update some or all of the device drivers installed in Windows for your computer’s hardware.
 We have tested each of them and confirmed that they are indeed free and that they do indeed offer driver downloads, not something “free” like Driver Updater to scan for potential updates.

 - Driver Booster – Driver Booster is the best choice.
 It is compatible with all versions of Windows and makes it easy to update drivers as it does all the heavy lifting for you.

 It runs automatically to find older drivers, and with over 6 million drivers supported, there’s a good chance you’ll find what you need.
 When new updates appear, they are downloaded from inside the program, so you can avoid having to manually get them from each manufacturer’s website.

 Before installing a driver, you can see how the new version compares with the currently installed driver, which is helpful.
 Driver Booster creates a restore point before installing the driver in case something goes wrong with the installation.

 It also has an offline updater built-in.
 From the Devices category, choose the Offline option to export driver information, and then open that file on a computer that has a working Internet connection.
 (Read Driver Booster’s Offline Driver Updater instructions for all the details.)